firesim/firesim/docs/FireSim-Basics.rst

 systems, networking, security, scientific computing, circuits, design automation, and more (see the `Publications page <https://fires.im/publications>`__ on the FireSim website to learn more).
-FireSim has also been used in the development of shipping commercial silicon.
+FireSim has also been used in the development of commercially-available silicon.
 FireSim was originally developed in the Electrical Engineering and Computer Sciences Department at the University of California, Berkeley, but now has industrial and academic contributors from all over the world.

-This documentation will walk you through getting started with using FireSim and serves as a reference for more advanced FireSim features.
+This documentation will walk you through getting started with using FireSim on your platform and also serves as a reference for more advanced FireSim features.
 For higher-level technical discussion about FireSim, see the `FireSim website <https://fires.im>`__.

-Three common FireSim usage models
+Common FireSim usage models
 ---------------------------------------

 Below are three common usage models for FireSim.
 The first two are the most common, while the third model is primarily for those interested in warehouse-scale computer research.
 The getting started guides on this documentation site will cover all three models.

-Single-Node Simulations Using One or More On-Premises FPGAs
+1. Single-Node Simulations Using One or More On-Premises FPGAs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this usage model, FireSim allows for simulation of targets consisting of